DanHodges/TheologicalDictionary/trinity-in-the-oid-testament.md

 # Trinity In The Oid Testament
-Definition of Trinity In The Oid Testament coming soon.
+The definition of Trinity In The Oid Testament is coming soon!